noisyboiler/cathedralcafes/cathedralcafes.co.uk/posts/exeter.rst

 Clositers Cafe
 ~~~~~~~~~~~~~~

-This cafe served Doom Bar straight from the barrel!!
-Just to be clear, while on duty neither Shrub, Sneak nor Spesh drank
-the Doom Bar (the long pre-visit lunch and scoring debates post-visit are exempt from such red tape and regulation),
+This cafe served Doom Bar straight from the barrel — heavenly.
+Just to be clear, whilst on duty neither Shrub, Sneak nor Spesh drank the Doom Bar (the long pre-visit lunch and scoring debates post-visit are exempt from such red tape and regulation).

 Great cup of tea here: great colour, great flavour, ample quantity.
-Tea pots and saucers.
-Also extra hot water to top
-ourselves up.
-Plenty of cakes, cream teas and a few more substantial offerings.
-Home made.
-The Devon crea-teas were delicious, with generous servings of clotted cream.
-Delicious.,
+Plenty of *home-made* cakes — a must for the respect of CC.
+The Devon cream-teas were delicious with very generous servings of the clotted cream.

 Trivia
 ~~~~~~